ARTbio/GalaxyKickStart/docs/installing_tools_and_workflows.md

     get-tool-list --help
     workflow-to-tools --help
     ```
-3. use `get-tool-list` to retrieve a yml list of tools using the command:
+3. Use the ephemeris `get-tool-list` to retrieve a yml list of tools installed in the
+Galaxy server using the command:
     ```
     get-tool-list -g https://usegalaxy.org -u <main galaxy username> -p <user password> --get_data_managers -o main_tools_list.yml
     ```